rhadp-example-repos/automotive-image-builder/docs/building/index.md

 ## Installing osbuild

 To configure your system you must install osbuild and the related tools.

+!!! note

     We use a newer version of these tools than what is generally available in the distributions, so you must configure a custom repository.

 ### Installing osbuild on CentOS Stream 8